GarrettAlbright/KyuWeb/README.md

 KyuWeb can be thought of as a successor to the concept of Gopher.
 However, Gopher's "line-oriented" markup status is limited and doesn't lend itself well to long-form documents; its documents lack headings and proper inline links or styling.
 In addition, the protocol is a little too simple, not allowing for the metadata in both requests and responses that HTTP headers provide.

 Gemini also aims to be a successor to Gopher and has had some success in following through on that promise.
 However, Gemini defines its own network protocols and markup standards.
 KyuWeb proposes leveraging existing standards, thus avoiding "reinventing wheels."
 One major benefit to this is that, particularly on newer operating systems, developers can largely leverage existing libraries for serving and retrieving files via HTTP and parsing documents with CommonMark.
 Even in the cases where a developer will have to create their own implementations for these standards due to lack of support for existing libraries for the operating system and/or hardware they are targeting, the standards KyuWeb uses have been around a very long time and are likely to be familiar to many developers already, and documentation for them is boundless.

-*(This document past this point is incomplete.
-Please forgive empty sections past this point; they will be filled out in time.)*

 ## KyuWeb Specification: Transport